EDO NSW widget_ebulletin_signup

 Julia has worked internationally, as a Fulbright Scholar, with the New York Legal Aid Society.
 She has held a variety of senior roles contributing to the law reform and policy work of Legal Aid NSW and other organisations, including the Aboriginal Legal Service NSW/ACT.
 Julia is a published author and major contributor to several publications, including Current Issues in Criminal Justice and the Indigenous Law Bulletin.
 Prior to her admission, she conducted legal research in the areas of criminal law and human rights, including for the Institute of Criminology, the then Criminal Law Review Division of the NSW Attorney-General’s Department and the Australian Human Rights Commission.

-Rana is part of EDO NSW’s litigation team working on environmental, administrative and other civil enforcement proceedings, in both Federal and State jurisdictions.
-She also provides legal advice and representation to groups and individuals seeking to protect their local communities, water sources and biodiversity from the impacts of coal mining and coal seam gas development.
+Rana has a lead role in the litigation team, supervising litigation and acting in environmental, administrative and other civil enforcement proceedings in Federal and State jurisdictions.
+She provides legal advice and representation to groups and individuals in seeking to protect their local communities, water sources and biodiversity from the impacts of fossil fuel development.

-Rana joined the EDOs of Australia in October 2013 as an advice and law reform solicitor at EDO Qld, specialising in legislative protection of the Great Barrier Reef.
-Prior to joining EDO Qld, Rana practised as a solicitor in native title, as well as in private practice in corporate and commercial litigation.
-Rana holds degrees in Laws (Honours, QUT) and Arts (UQ).
+Rana joined the Environmental Defenders Office in October 2013 as an advice and law reform solicitor specialising in legislative protection of the Great Barrier Reef.
+Prior to this, Rana practised as a solicitor in native title, as well as in private practice in corporate and commercial litigation.
+Rana holds a Bachelor of Arts (UQ), a Bachelor of Laws (Hons, QUT) in which she was awarded the Freehills prize for first place in property law, and is currently completing a Master of Laws (Sydney).

 International Program Manager